MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/hcn/hcn-declaration-handles.md

 ## HCN_Network

 An HCN Network is an entity that is used to represent a host compute network and its associated system resources and policies.
-For example, a HCN network will typically consist of a set of metadata (for example, id, name, type), a virtual switch, a host virtual network adapter (that acts as a default gateway for the network), a NAT instance (if required by the network type), a set of subnet and MAC pools, and any network-wide policies to be applied (for example, ACLs).
+A HCN network typically can include:

+- A set of metadata (id, name, type)
+- A virtual switch
+- A host virtual network adapter (acting as a default gateway for the network)
+- A NAT instance (if required by the network type)
+- A set of subnet and MAC pools
+- Any network-wide policies to be applied (for example, ACLs)

 HCN Network entities are represented using HCN_NETWORK RPC context handles.